usaid-cs/yesterday-i-learned/random.md

 1. Incidentally, [尻](https://ja.wikipedia.org/wiki/%E5%B0%BB) (haau) is definitely buttocks.
 1. 朗 (long5) and 郎 (long4) are different words.
 1. [Nidoran](http://bulbapedia.bulbagarden.net/wiki/Nidoran%E2%99%82_%28Pok%C3%A9mon%29) is the first pokemon to feature gender differences, and the only one/two pokemon to have separate pokedex IDs for each gender.
-1. When in an argument, pretend like you are being recorded.
-In fact, forget about the argument altogether.
-Always act as if you are being recorded.
 1. Cheap hammers are cheap because [their stems are hollow](https://i.redd.it/yebanw2pdfoy.jpg).
 1. "I think there was a research done that suggested just making yourself seen by your boss once or twice a day just by walking past his office when the door is open will improve your chance of being promoted.
 People tend to trust people that they've grown accustomed to seeing, even if they know not a single thing about them." - Rondaru
 1. Doctors merely delay the inevitable.